Why is my drain slow draining

 Plumbing

-The answer to 'why is my drain slow draining' is that a slow-draining sink or tub is usually caused by a clogged drain.
-Common causes include hair, soap scum, food particles, and other debris building up in the drain over time.
-Symptoms include water taking longer to empty or the drain gurgling.
+The answer to 'why is my drain slow draining' is that a slow draining sink or tub is usually caused by a clogged drain.
+This can be due to a buildup of hair, soap scum, food particles, or other debris that has accumulated over time.
+Symptoms of a slow drain include water taking longer than usual to go down and gurgling sounds coming from the drain.

 Step-by-Step Guide